StuFraser/Jamming-codecademy-training/README.md

 Reworked parts of the codebase for cleaner structure and maintainability.

-This project showcases my hands-on experience with React, REST APIs, and OAuth authentication flows, and demonstrates how I adapt and extend learning projects into more robust applications.
+This project showcases my hands-on experience with React, CSS, REST APIs, and OAuth authentication flows, and demonstrates how I adapt and extend learning projects into more robust applications.